 Chain Whip & Sprocket Removal Tool

 Either you’ve worn out the cogs on your cassette or you’ve decided to head to the French Alps (or Box Hill) and need a bigger ratio of gears.
 These two tools will allow you to hold the cassette still (chain whip) and turn the lock ring (sprocket removal tool) so you can remove the cassette.
 Some sprocket removal tools will come as one piece and others will have interchangeable sockets that would allow you to remove either Shimano or Campagnolo cassettes.
-You can buy a chain whip HERE.
 Make sure to buy the correct lock ring to match your cassette brand.

 After checking your chain for wear and deciding that you need a new one, you may notice it has a quick-link or power-lock (SRAM).
 Perhaps the new chain has a quick-links.
 This tool easily allows you to add or remove these handy links.
 Cleaning or changing your chain is a much less daunting task when you have one of these.

 If your chain doesn’t have a quick-link or you’re installing a Shimano or Campagnolo chain, you’ll need one of these to insert the new pin into the chain to connect it.
-The tool can also be used to drive out or remove a pin if you’d like to remove a chain.
+The tool can also be used to drive out or remove a pin if you’d like to remove the whole chain.
 When installing a new chain, it’s always worth inserting a quick link for future repairs or winter cleaning.
-You can buy one HERE.

 This might seem like an odd one to add to this top 10 list.
 But believe me, if you’ve ever changed your disc pads or removed them for some reason, then bumped or applied the brake leavers, you will know why they’re invaluable.